-HSBC PLANS CLIMATE TECH FUNDING PUSH
+HSBC Plans Climate Tech Funding Push

 While the majority of global early and growth stage climate tech investment has focused on the USA and Europe, HSBC's $1bn allocation plans to focus on high potential climate tech companies, wherever they are in the world.

-Estimates suggest almost half the emissions reductions required to reach net zero in 2050 will come from technologies that are currently at the demonstration or prototype phase.[4]
+Estimates suggest almost half the emissions reductions required to reach net zero in 2050 will come from technologies that are currently in the demonstration or prototype phase.

 HSBC aims to support climate tech innovation to scale, supporting early-stage companies and providing capital for first-of-a-kind demonstration projects, including through its $100m investment in Breakthrough Energy Catalyst.